golang/proposal/design/text/12750-localization.md

 Each type maps to a separate package that roughly provides the same types:

 * Value: encapsulates a value and implements fmt.Formatter.
-For example, for currency.Value encapsulates the amount, the currency, and whether it should be rendered as cash, accounting, etc.
+For example, currency.Value encapsulates the amount, the currency, and whether it should be rendered as cash, accounting, etc.
 * Formatter: a func of the form func(x interface{}) Value that creates or wraps a Value to be rendered according to the Formatter's purpose.

-Since a Formatter leaves the actual printing to the implementation of fmt.Formatter, the value is not printed until after it is passed to on of the print methods.
+Since a Formatter leaves the actual printing to the implementation of fmt.Formatter, the value is not printed until after it is passed to one of the print methods.
 This allows formatting flags, as well as other context information to influence the rendering.

-The State object passed to Format needs to provide more information than what is passed by fmt.State:
+The State object passed to Format needs to provide more information than what is passed by fmt.State, namely:

 * a `language.Tag`,
 * locale settings that a user may override relative to the user locale setting